 - Exotic quests, such as Mida Multi-Tool, Rat King and Sturm

-- Exotic Engrams / drops (can drop a random from any 'regular' up to 265 Power activity)
+- Exotic Engrams / drops (which can drop a random from any 'regular' up to 265 Power activity)

-As mentioned, most of these activities can only be done once a week, while others - such as the Exotic quests - only once.
+As mentioned, most of these activities can only be done once a week and allow you to do them again upon the weekly reset, while others - such as the Exotic quests - drop only once.

 Currently unknown Power levels drops from end-game activities: